dojo/site/content/blog/en/dojo-resource-widgets.md

 }) {
   // de-structure resource API controls const { createOptions, getOrRead, isFailed, isLoading } = resource;
-  // create an set of options to work with, with the widget id const options = createOptions(id);
+  // create n set of options to work with via the widget id const options = createOptions(id);
   // get the current search term const search = icache.getOrSet("search", "TypeScript");
   const page = icache.getOrSet("page", 1);
-  // resource aware widgets let you know if they are loading or there was an error
+  // resource-aware widgets let you know if they are loading or there was an error
-  // results are return in arrays of pages (can request multiple pages) const [result] = getOrRead(
+  // results return in arrays of pages (can request multiple pages) const [result] = getOrRead(
     hnTemplate,
     options({ size: 20, page, query: { search } })